'Blue Bloods' Actor Nick Cordero's Leg Amputated, Currently Resting Amid Coronavirus Battle

 Doctors have amputated the leg of Nick Cordero, the Broadway and Blue Bloods actor, as he "fights for his life" amid his recent coronavirus diagnosis.
 The actor, who played mobster Victor Lugo on Blue Bloods, was having complications as he was being treated for COVID-19 late in the week.
 On Thursday, it was revealed that he was no longer on an ECMO machine to support his lungs and heart, but was now on a ventilator.
 However, he was also having blood clot issues in his right leg.
 On Saturday, Cordero's wife, Amanda Kloots, revealed that the blood thinners doctors were using to fight the clotting caused internal bleeding in his intestines and blood pressure issues.
 The blood thinner was taken out the equation, and Cordero's leg would then need to be amputated due to the blood clots.

-On Saturday night, Koots revealed the surgery was successful and Cordero is now resting: "We got Nicks song on the radio guys!
-Thank you to @stevievanzandt every night at 6pm EST on @siriusxm channel 21!!!
+On Saturday night, Kloots revealed the surgery was successful and Cordero is now resting: "We got Nicks song on the radio guys!
+Thank you to [Steven Van Zandt] every night at 6pm EST on [Sirius XM] channel 21!!!
 Holy Moly!!!
 AND right after we finished singing tonight I got a phone call from the hospital saying that Nick made it out of surgery alive and he is headed to his room to rest and recover!
 AMEN!
 He is hearing us!!!
 He is hearing the support, the love and your voices everyday.
 I just know it.
 Thank you God for watching over him and for the incredible doctors and nurses @cedarssinai hospital! [heart emoji] I may sleep tonight."

 View this post on Instagram